fedefary/signer/README.md

 ### Library import

-Import the library into your maven project with the following dependecy on your pom:
+In order to use the library you have to import it on you pom.xml as showed below:

 ```
 <dependency>